rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In [@FWSP] Brouwer presents a method of distributing blocks to a randomly and fairly selected list of witnesses that would probabilistically detect any conflicting block before the receiver would accept them.
 In [@Broadcast] Guerraoui Et.
 Al presents a more theoretical method of block broadcasts.
-These might be good candidates for future research.
+While these might be good candidates for future research, both of these provide a probabilistic form of transaction finality.
+We will go with a simpler centralised solution.

 ### Rolling balance